-We only expect to receive scope change requests when there is reasonable confidence in the final design, namely when designs and tenders are complete.
-For this reason, we expect each grant recipient to submit a maximum of one change request of good quality to minimise queries.
+We only expect to receive a scope change request when there is reasonable confidence in the final design, specifically when designs and tenders are complete.
+For this reason, we expect each grant recipient to submit a maximum of one, good-quality change request to minimise queries.
 Minor changes such as removing energy efficiency measures will typically not require assessment by our technical team.

-As your project progresses, we encourage you to update your application form (in particular 'Step 3.3 Heating System' and 'Step 4 Support Tool'), to ensure that any minor changes do not have an impact on your eligible grant value.
+As your project progresses, we encourage you to update your application form (in particular 'Step 3 Building Details' and 'Step 4 Support Tool'), to ensure that any minor changes do not have an impact on your eligible grant value.
 If you have any concerns about a change to your eligible grant value following a minor scope change, we ask that you contact your relationship manager as soon as possible.